psu13/mutable-hakyll/draft/the-problem-with-measurement.md

 also seems to localize it and thus destroy the "wave-like" interference behavior that you get when you leave it alone.

-As a side note, you can also see this strange behavior when doing this experiment with beams of light.
-Light comes in waves, but also in photons.
-This is the origin of the popular catch phrase in quantum physics: "wave-particle duality" ... but you have to be careful about taking this phrase too literally.
-As we mentioned above, wave functions do not live in any sort of _physical_ space.
-Instead they are things that we are interpreting as telling us about the probability of things happening in particular areas in space, which is a rather different thing.

 In any case, this dual behavior puts quantum mechanics in a difficult spot.
 It seems like the experiment tells us that there are two sorts of evolution for quantum systems.